luduscybersecurity/dgen/README.md

 ## Change control

 Each project can be put into its own git repository.

-## Recommended structure
+### Recommended structure

 * a git repository for each project
-* a git repository for standard markdown files (e.g. finding templates)
+* a git repository for standard markdown files (e.g. finding libraries, standard documents)
-* a git repository for your templates
+* a git repository for your templates, e.g.
+    * dgen templates
+    * document templates
 * a folder for dgen executables, which should be on your path

 ## Future work